celaxodon/PDF_collator/README.rst

 * Checks that necessary remote filesystems have been mounted.

+* Validates file names for coc and pdf report files.

+  Valid Chain of Custody names are as follows:
+  * '123456coc.pdf'
+  * '123456acoc.pdf' ("a" can be swapped for "b", "c", or "d")
+  * '123456-460coc.pdf'
+  * '123456a-460acoc.pdf'
+  * 'QC123-456coc.pdf' ("QC" can be swapped for "WP" or "SP")

+  Valid PDF report names are as follows:
+  * '123456pg1.pdf' (pg1 can go as high as pg9)
+  * 'WP123-456pg1.pdf' (as above, "WP" can be swapped for "QC or "SP")

+* Strips automatically generated prefixes from files ("job_#### "), where "#" can be any number from 1 to 10000.

+* Searches for and collects Chain of Custody (COC) PDFs, which should match with various LIMS-produced PDFs.

-* Checks that the full range of files, as indicated by the COC naming scheme.
-  If the full range is not found, a warning is given to the user, but proceeds with the collation anyway
+* Reverse matches forthe full range of PDFs, as indicated by the COC naming scheme.
+If the full range is not found, a warning is given to the user, but the user has the option of proceeding with the collation anyway.

-* Searches for and collects Chain of Custody (COC) PDFs, which will match numerically with various LIMS-produced PDFs.

-* Performs some error checking (by regex) on COC and PDF files.

-* Creates temporarary directories, reorders COC PDFs and report files first.

 * Uses Ghostscript to collate reports and reduce their final size.